 Take Note

-Oil-based products like this Minwax Fast-Drying Polyurethane are extremely popular because they dry quickly and provide first-class protection.
+Oil-based products like this Minwax Fast-Drying Polyurethane are popular because they provide a durable, amber-toned finish that protects wood effectively.

 What You’ll Need